hopsoft/universalid/README.md

 - `GlobalID`
 - `SignedGlobalID`

+> [!NOTE]
-> :bulb: Extensions are autoloaded when the relaed datatype is detected.
+> Extensions are autoloaded when the relaed datatype is detected.

 **Why Universal ID with ActiveRecord?**